SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Soc/microsoc.rst

     # List all the parameters available
     sbt "runMain vexiiriscv.soc.micro.MicroSocSim --help"

+Here is a set of important command line arguments :

+.. list-table:: Arguments
+   :widths: 30 70
+   :header-rows: 1

+   * - Command
+     - Description
+   * - --load-elf ELF_FILE
+     - Will load elf file into the ram/rom/flash of the SoC
+   * - --trace-fst
+     - A FST wave of all the DUT signals will be stored in simWorkspace/MicroSocSim/test (you can open it using GTKwave)
+   * - --trace-konata
+     - A konata trace of all the executed instruction will be stored in simWorkspace/MicroSocSim/test (you can open it using https://github.com/shioyadan/Konata)

+Note that the default VexiiRiscv configuration is RV32I, with a relatively low area/performance.
+You can for instance get more performance by adding ``--allow-bypass-from=0 --with-rvm --with-btb --with-ras --with-gshare`

 While the simulation is running you can connect to it using openocd as if it was real hardware :

 .. code:: shell